-Charges for attending CSU are collected at the time of registration for each academic term, and are deposited into local university bank accounts.
+Charges for attending CSU are collected at the time of registration for each academic term and are deposited into local university bank accounts.
 Operating expenses are paid from local university bank accounts by each campus with funds drawn from CSU's investment program.
 Campuses with facilities that were financed through the issuance of the Board's revenue bonds also deposit revenues, including Gross Revenues, for those programs into local university bank accounts.
 Excess balances in local university bank accounts are swept daily for investment through CSU's investment program.

 CSU's investment portfolio consists primarily of investments in the State of California Surplus Money Investment Fund and CSU's Consolidated Investment Pool.
-See Appendix C - "AUDITED FINANCIAL STATEMENTS OF THE CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2019" at Note (3)(b).
+See Appendix C - "AUDITED FINANCIAL STATEMENTS OF THE CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2020" at Note (3)(b).
 Currently, the CSU's Consolidated Investment Pool consists of the Liquidity Portfolio (the "Liquidity Portfolio", previously known as the Systemwide Investment Fund Trust or "SWIFT") and the Total Return Portfolio ("TRP").
 The Liquidity Portfolio is managed through contracts with two investment management firms, each of whom provides investment management services for the program.
 Funds invested in the Liquidity Portfolio are split evenly between the investment managers through a custodian bank on behalf of CSU and invested by the investment managers according to permitted investments outlined in the Government Code of the State and CSU investment policy.
 For the Liquidity Portfolio, the permitted investments consist primarily of highly rated, fixed-income securities, which could include variable rate instruments.
+Total investments in the Liquidity Portfolio were \$3.675 billion at the end of June 2021.

 Effective January 1, 2017, changes to the Education Code and Government Code of the State expanded the permitted investments to include mutual funds, including equity mutual funds, and real estate investment trusts, resulting in the establishment of the TRP.
 Under State law, investment of funds in the TRP is subject to CSU meeting certain conditions regarding investment oversight, reporting, and use of earnings, and is limited to no more than thirty percent of the CSU Consolidated Investment Pool.
-As of January 2019, CSU made TRP investments totaling \$950 million, with the goal of reaching aggregate statutory limit of 30% of the Consolidated Investment Pool, or approximately \$1.2 billion in June of 2020.
+As of the end of June 2021, CSU made TRP investments totaling \$1.362 billion.
 Since inception in April of 2018, the TRP has been following a regular funding schedule, ensuring the TRP does not exceed the statutory limits for the TRP.
 With the establishment of the TRP, CSU expects that exposure in the value of its investments as a result of illiquidity or volatility in certain investment sectors of the financial markets will increase for a portion of its investments, but that such exposure is not expected to have a material adverse impact on Gross Revenues.
 Funds held in CSU's investment program are subject to changes in market valuation.
 Finally, CSU is developing the Intermediate Duration Portfolio ("IDP"), where the permitted investments are similar to the permitted investments for the Liquidity Portfolio, however the IDP's average duration will be in the intermediate range.
-CSU anticipates implementation for the IDP to begin in late 2020.
+CSU anticipates implementation for the IDP to begin in the near future.